dobkeratops/compiler/README.md

   * 100% Open World design
    * free functions+UFCS/Extention methods
    * minimal syntax changes to rearrange code,
+   * 'Expression Problem' - dont commit syntax upfront to sort by function or type
     * adhoc gather of free functions into interfaces (like go, but generalized),
+     * 'duck type traits'
-   * or sort by function into switch dispatch (for Join eg X|Y|Z types?)
+    * or sort by function into switch dispatch via Join types X|Y|Z types?
   * possibly multimethods - automate rolling double-dispatch (hence 'any param' as vtable?)
   * some sort of reflection, opt in, and compile time.
   * where vtables are used, more flexibility: